 After the jury deliberated to determine whether the medical center caused the boy’s cerebral palsy, the jury held the medical center was at fault and awarded the family $8,455,597.
 While the lawsuit named two defendants, Northeast Georgia Medical Center and The Longstreet Clinic, the jury found that the medical center was 100 percent at fault for the boy’s injuries.
 A midwife certified nurse from the clinic assisted with the delivery, but the jury did not find the clinic liable.

-The CDC says that about 1 in 323 children in the United States suffer from cerebral palsy.
+The CDC says that about 1 in 323 children in the United States suffers from cerebral palsy.

 Cerebral palsy is one of the most common motor disabilities in children.
 Common causes of cerebral palsy include: